X-ray variability of SDSS J000532.84+200717.4: from a normal state to an X-weak state: Introduction

 The X-ray emission of luminous quasars is widely interpreted as inverse-Compton radiation produced in a hot corona above the accretion disk \citep{Sunyaev1980,Yuan2014}.
 The tight empirical relation between the X-ray and ultraviolet (UV) luminosities, commonly parameterized by the $\alpha_{\rm ox}$--$L_{2500\,\mathring{A}}$ correlation, suggests a close coupling between the accretion disk and the X-ray--emitting corona \citep{Tananbaum1979,Steffen2006,Lusso2016,Chira2026}.
 This relation holds over a wide range of luminosities and provides an important observational constraint on disk--corona physics.

 However, a small fraction of type 1 quasars significantly deviate from this standard relation, exhibiting X-ray emission weaker by factors of $\gtrsim 10$--100 than expected from their UV luminosities.
 These X-ray--weak quasars challenge the standard picture of disk--corona coupling and have been the subject of extensive investigation.
 The prototype of this class, PHL~1811, historically defined the phenomenological properties of X-ray--weak quasars, and is X-ray weak by a factor of $\sim$30--100 relative to expectations from the $\alpha_{\rm OX}$--$L_{\text{2500\AA}}$ relation \citep{Leighly2007}.
-Thereafter, X-ray--weak AGNs have been reported in both local Seyfert galaxies and high-redshift quasars (i.e., \citet{Miniutti2012}, \citet{Wu2012}, \citet{Luo2015}, \citet{Yang2022}, \citet{Liu2022}, \citet{Jin2022}, \citet{Huang2023}).
+Thereafter, X-ray--weak AGNs have been reported in both local Seyfert galaxies and high-redshift quasars (i.e., \citet{Miniutti2012}, \citet{Wu2012}, \citet{Luo2015}, \citet{Yang2022}, \citet{Liu2022}, \citet{jin2023extreme}, \citet{Huang2023}).

-Intrinsically X-ray--weak quasars have been suggested to be rare. \citet{Gibson2008} find that the fraction of X-ray--weak, non-BAL QSO sources underluminous by a factor of 10 comprises $\leq$2\% of optically selected SDSS QSOs.
-On the other hand, recent work by \citet{Nardini2019} finds a large fraction ($\sim$25\%) of X-ray--weak quasars in a sample of luminous blue radio-quiet, non-BAL quasars at $z \sim 3$, with no clear evidence of absorption. \citet{Pu2020} demonstrate the existence of a population of non-BAL X-ray--weak quasars, and that the fractions of quasars that are X-ray weak by factors of $\geq 6$ and $\geq 10$ are $5.8\% \pm 0.7\%$ and $2.7\% \pm 0.5\%$, respectively.
+Intrinsically X-ray--weak quasars have traditionally been suggested to be rare. \citet{Gibson2008} find that the fraction of X-ray--weak, non-BAL QSO sources underluminous by a factor of 10 comprises $\leq$2\% of optically selected SDSS QSOs.
+A broader investigation by \citet{Pu2020} demonstrates the existence of a population of non-BAL X-ray--weak quasars, reporting that the fractions of quasars in the general population that are X-ray weak by factors of $\geq 6$ and $\geq 10$ are $5.8\% \pm 0.7\%$ and $2.7\% \pm 0.5\%$, respectively.
+On the other hand, significantly larger fractions of intrinsic X-ray weakness have been observed in specific extreme quasar subpopulations.
+For instance, recent work by \citet{Nardini2019} finds a large fraction ($\sim$25\%) of X-ray--weak quasars in a sample of luminous blue radio-quiet, non-BAL quasars at $z \sim 3$, with no clear evidence of absorption.
+In addition, \citet{Laurenti2022} report that $\sim$30\% of intermediate-redshift, highly accreting ($\lambda_{\rm Edd} \gtrsim 1$) quasars are intrinsically X-ray weak by factors of $\sim$10--80.
+This result further suggests that extreme accretion conditions, particularly in highly accreting AGNs and NLS1-like systems, may be closely connected to the production of X-ray--weak states.

 Two broad classes of physical explanations have been proposed for X-ray--weak quasars.
 In intrinsic scenarios, the corona is physically weak/inefficient or disk-reflection dominated, leading to suppressed X-ray emission (e.g., \citealt{Leighly2007,Miniutti2012}).
 Alternatively, in absorption-driven models, the central engine remains intrinsically normal, but the observed X-ray emission is attenuated by high-column-density, often ionized gas along the line of sight, such as shielding material associated with disk winds \citep[e.g.,][]{Wu2011,Luo2015,Ni2018}.